-All the above leads us to view the Trojan War in the wider context of the epoch's life and historical movements, rather than as an isolated episode in time.
+The information related above leads us to view the Trojan War in the wider context of the epoch's life and historical movements, rather than as an isolated episode in time.

 Theseus was a hero of the House of Athens, long before Pericles immortalized the city's power by erecting classical Parthenon and the other great monuments on Acropolis.

-Now, this is not as strange as it seems, for the name of Aegeus, or "Aigeus" as is its Greek spelling, is closely associated with Poseidon's territory (a word on this below).
+Theseus is said to have been fathered by both King Aegeus and Poseidon.
+This is not as strange as it seems, for the name of Aegeus, or "Aigeus" in the Greek spelling, is closely associated with Poseidon's territory.
+We will cover this later in the section.